Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Women and children who have had FGM may need access to a variety of specialist services, such as:

-- counselling and psychiatric support through statutory or voluntary services because of psychological trauma, relationship or psycho-sexual difficulties
+- mental health services, including counselling and psychiatric support through statutory or voluntary services because of psychological trauma, relationship or psycho-sexual difficulties

 - uro-gynaecological services including surgical reversal of infibulation (known as deinfibulation)